brettinternet/brettinternet.github.io/content/ai/_index.md

 Are Anthropic and OpenAI subsidizing access to their models and will prices skyrocket soon?
 GPT5 appears to have been a cost-saving exercise for several reasons.

 For now, AI can augment software engineering in meaningful ways and I encourage every software engineer to discover what LLMs can do for your workflows.

+## Conclusion

+AI isn't going to replace thoughtful engineering, but it can make thoughtful engineers more effective.
+The key is approaching it as a sophisticated tool that excels in specific contexts such as code completion, research and discovery, focused updates, and iterative problem-solving.
+As the technology evolves, so should our practices for integrating it responsibly into development workflows.

 ---